wpmetabox/docs/_docs/creating-meta-boxes.md

 ![meta box locations](https://i.imgur.com/kBKbS3wl.png)

+{% include alert.html content="Gutenberg editor does NOT support extra contexts.
+Only normal, advanced and side contexts are supported.
+If you use Gutenberg, use these contexts only." %}

 ## Fields

 Fields are added to a meta box via the key `fields`.
 Each field is an array of settings.
 In the example above, the text field is defined via: